-***Please send submissions by email to email@example.com.***
+***Please DO NOT submit using the OJS system.
+Please send submissions by email to email@example.com.***

 Research Note: Any discussion paper – as opposed to a full research paper – seeking to advance a theoretical perspective, to present preliminary results of an ongoing research, or to offer a rigorous examination of a question or primary source.
 Maximum length: 5,000 words.